Get Your Anti inflammatory Food List PDF

-This article includes great a great info graphic Evidence for Cardiovascular Health Impact of Foods Reviewed.
+This publication includes great a great info graphic Evidence for Cardiovascular Health Impact of Foods Reviewed.
 I hope that you get to look at it because it contains a lot of great information.
 One of the things It mentions is that foods prepared the traditional Southern way of eating may be linked to heart disease.

-How can a Anti-Inflammatory Diet Can Improve Your Health?
+How can a Anti Inflammatory Diet Can Improve Your Health?

 Plant based foods like fruits, vegetables, whole grains and healthy plant fats like olive oil and avocados are full of antioxidants and phytochemicals which help prevent and help heal the inflammation in our body.
 Fish rich in omega 3 fatty acids like salmon also help the body fight inflammation.